johngage/TILBlog/README.md

 ---
 topics:  [til-build]
 ---
-# Today I Learned (TIL) Blog
+# Today I Learned (TIL) Blog that may develop into a full weblog

 A simple, fast TIL (Today I Learned) blog inspired by Simon Willison's design.
 This application allows you to publish quick notes and snippets you learn daily, organized by topics.

 ## Features

-- Organized by topics
+- Organized by topics- the topics accumulate as notes with named topics in the front matter add new topics; stored somehow in sqlite
 - Full-text search
 - Responsive design
 - Markdown support with syntax highlighting